 Slowly, we’ve warmed to the idea of using AI in day-to-day life, from Apple’s Siri to Amazon’s Alexa, but we’re yet to see AI fully integrated into the modern workplace.
 With good reason, too.
 When we think of AI beyond our smartphones, there remains a defiant moral panic surrounding the technology.

 As with the emergence of any technology that has the potential to totally transform society (think the discovery of electricity), there’s a gripping fear that AI will replace human labour, and possibly lead to a robot revolution (maybe).

 Moral panic is not new: with every technological advance, there has been a healthy dose of collective hysteria surrounding it.
 From the rise of the colour television to the telephone to the smartphone, every innovation has come with its share of global criticism.
 AI - albeit the most advanced technology yet - is no different.

 Ultimately, technology itself remains neutral, and to make any claim that it is inherently good or bad fails to recognise how nuanced usage can be between people.
 As AI continues to develop and businesses start to invest in technology incorporating AI, there are several key areas that will see an enormous benefit.

-"Deep Blue", the computer, famously defeated chess grandmaster, Garry Kasparov, back in 1997, sparking panic amongst people, heralding what many thought was the beginning of machines ruling humankind.
+"Deep Blue", the computer, famously defeated chess grandmaster, Garry Kasparov back in 1997, sparking panic amongst people and heralding what many thought was the beginning of machines ruling humankind.
 However, decades later, Kasparov has called for a different mindset towards AI that we should all embrace: aka, Kasparov’s Law.

 He introduces the idea of a ‘supermind’ - that is, the concept of the human mind and AI technology working together to form a collective intelligence that surpasses either intelligence alone.
 Indeed, it’s now thought that human minds and AI are actually complementary in nature, and, working alongside each other, can achieve things we’ve never dreamed of.